LEXICALALCHEMIST/ZM-MODEL-XENO-NODE-OS/README.md

 XENO only activates on explicit intent input.

-What XENO Is Not

-❌ Not an AI model

-❌ Not a neural network

-❌ Not a physics bypass

-❌ Not a blockchain

-❌ Not a general compute replacement for CPUs

 It is a logic execution strategy optimized for ultra-low overhead UI-level computation.
 Core Principle

 Traditional systems compute like this:
 Input → CPU cycles → Math ops → Memory → Render → Idle loops

 XENO computes like this:
 Intent → Symbol → State Morph → Result → Render → Silence

 No idle work.
 No background churn.